RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	internal	and	external	are	typical	types	of	audits that	are	performed	but	are	not	types	of	risk	assessment	tests.
  	B	is	incorrect	because	technical	and	managerial,	although	types	of operations	and	evaluations,	are	not	risk	assessment	tests.
  	C	is	incorrect	because	physical	and	logical	are	types	of	systems	and controls	but	are	not	risk	assessment	test	types.

-26. The	single	loss	expectancy	(SLE)	takes	into	consideration	the	value	of	theasset	and	the	exposure	factor.
+### Question # 1 - 	The	single	loss	expectancy	(SLE)	takes	into	consideration	the	value	of	theasset	and	the	exposure	factor.
 What	is	the	exposure	factor?
 A.		Loss	due	to	successful	exploit,	as	a	percentage
 B.	Estimated	number	of	times	a	threat	will	be	successful
 C.	Loss	due	to	successful	exploit,	as	a	dollar	amount
 D.	Number	of	times	the	asset	was	successfully	exploited	in	the	previousyear